quicksilver812/SimpleCalculator/README.md

 * Author: Allen Conroy D'souza
 * GitHub: quicksilver812

 Thank you for using and contributing to the Simple Calculator App!
-We hope you find it useful.
+I hope you find it useful.